Backup158/BashScripts/docs/README.md

 ## Remove Old Linux Kernels
 Calls the autopurge for kernels older than (current - 1).
 Needs sudo.
 Really should just be an alias but I like seeing what was installed.

+## Convert and Delete webp files
+Converts all webp files to png then deletes them.
+Does NOT contain checks for if the conversion fails; use with caution!

 ## Darktide Launcher
 Requires the [Darktide Launcher Skip](https://github.com/ronvoluted/darktide-launcher-skip) to be installed according to the instructions on that repository.